Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 Input Policy - DROP (drops traffic when no rule matches, does what the drop-everything-rule does) <br>
 Output Policy - DROP <br>

 Double-check that the firewall is enabled.
 If it's disabled at one level, it will also be disabled at every lower level.
-You can go into the server shell to confirm that the firewall is running with: `pve-firewall status`

-The firewall can also be compiled to check for errors with: `pve-firewall compile`

 Go into the VM to confirm that the rules work.
 Try commands like ping, ssh, curl, dig, nc and nmap.

 ### 3.5 Cleaning up and finishing